 The most common fish pass design is a Larinier because it is multi-species and the width and baffle height can be adjusted (at the design stage) to suit a range of flow rates.
 Depending on the height of the obstruction to overcome, rest pools can be incorporated between the fish pass flights to allow fish to ascend the obstruction in stages without becoming exhausted.
 It is also possible to design a Larinier fish pass to work as a canoe pass which meets .

 Alaskan ‘A’ fish passes are a type of Denil fish pass and are probably the second most common ‘modern’ fish pass type.
 Alaskan fish passes have relatively compact dimensions which lend themselves to fabrication in steel or aluminium, which means the main fish pass can be fabricated off-site and then lifted into position to speed-up the construction phase.
-Alaskan fish passes work well for salmonid fish but are less effective for course fish, particularly as the fish pass gets longer and/or steeper.
+Alaskan fish passes work well for salmonid fish but are less effective for coarse fish, particularly as the fish pass gets longer and/or steeper.

 Pool & Weir / Pool & Traverse fish passes in one form or another have been around for many years and are effective for salmonid fish but less effective for other species.
 New fish passes tend to use a multi-species Larinier design, but in some applications, particularly where space is tight, a Pool & Weir fish pass can be a good choice.
 We have also been involved in improving and repairing existing Pool & Weir fish passes.